Tuesday, 26 June 2012

 Here we discovered the reason for the appendage “les-Bains” in the name of the place – two or three spa hotels in the usual art deco style, with their Oriental columns and porticos looking slightly shabby.

-At the end of this small road the GR shrank to a stony path which scrambled over a bank and climbed sharply through a forest of fresh young oaks and beeches.
+At the end of this small road the GR shrank to a stony path that scrambled over a bank and climbed sharply through a forest of fresh young oaks and beeches.

 Birdsong was all we could hear, so it was a surprise when we came out onto a bitumen road, but we left it immediately and continued our climb in the woods.